daun/statamic-mux/memory-bank/activeContext.md

 - Prefer trait-based composition over inheritance
 - Action classes for discrete operations
 - Event-driven communication between components
+- Clear separation between UI, service, and API layers

 ### Naming Conventions

 - `Asset` for a file managed locally by Statamic
 - `MuxAsset` for a file uploaded to and streamed by Mux
-- `MuxPlaybackId` for a unique playback id allowing streaming from frontend components
+- `MuxPlaybackId` for a unique playback ID allowing streaming from frontend components
 - `Mux` prefix for all Mux-specific classes
+- Distinction between "mirror" (copying asset to Mux) and "proxy" (replacing original with optimized version)

 ### Testing Approach

 - Feature tests for integration points
 - Unit tests for isolated functionality
 - Mock Mux API responses in tests
+- Test end-to-end flows for critical paths

 ## Key Learnings & Insights